Cookies on this website

 ADHD Assessment Waiting Times & Right To Choose

-The current wait time for the local ADHD assessment and management service is a significant number of years.
 As a result it is important to consider a right to choose NHS provider where the wait time may be significantly shorter.
 It is also important to consider whether the right to choose provider is authorised to provide long-term NHS ADHD Medication Prescriptions and Monitoring (without shared care from GP), please contact your chosen provider to check this before asking for a GP referral from us.
 For more information about Right To Choose, and some current providers, please use the weblink below:

 Right to Choose – ADHD UK